Road Traffic (St.

 to Article 13D(1) and the provisions of this Article, on payment of the

-fee prescribed under Article 13E the Connétable shall issue a
+fee prescribed under Article 13E the Connétable must issue a

 resident’s parking permit to the applicant.[32]